-Here’s a quick and easy method to reset or refresh your iTunes Library or Playlists and start fresh as if you have just now installed iTunes 11 for the first time.
+Here’s a quick and easy method to reset or refresh your iTunes Library or Playlists and start fresh as if you have just installed iTunes 11 for the first time.

 Quick steps to reset and start fresh with iTunes 11 Playlists and Libraries

-1. Exit iTunes
+- Exit iTunes

-2. Click Start button – Music – iTunes
+- Click Start button – Music – iTunes

-3. Rename “iTunes Library” to something like “iTunes Library.old” (This is a ITL File)
+- Rename “iTunes Library” to something like “iTunes Library.old” (This is a ITL File)

-4. Rename “iTunes Music Library” to something like “iTunes Music Library.old” (This is a XML file)
+- Rename “iTunes Music Library” to something like “iTunes Music Library.old” (This is a XML file)

-5. Done, Now start your iTunes as fresh as a new installation, and start importing music files and folders.
+- Done, Now start your iTunes as fresh as a new installation, and start importing music files and folders.
 That’s it.

 Once I located the new file, iTunes tried to locate and grab the other missing file too ” Would you like iTunes to use the location of “My favorite song” to find other missing files in your library?” , I clicked on “Find Files“, and it was great to see iTunes automatically locate the other missing files ” iTunes was able to locate all of the missing files”.

 This looked pretty easy for the first time, but soon it looked like a nightmare to locate missing music file again and again and again.
 But why did I ran into this issue, simple, I have either renamed, moved or even deleted a song or folder from my hard drive.
-I thought, uninstalling and re-installing iTunes 11 will fix this issue and I can start from beginning but this didn’t work.
-After a while I found a fix and have posted it above.
+I thought, uninstalling and re-installing iTunes 11 will fix this issue and I can start from the beginning but it didn’t work.
+After a while I found the fix and have posted it above.

 I see interesting posts here.
 Your site can go viral easily,